KyleFontenot/astro-solidjs-starter/README.md

 | `yarn run publish`| Updates packages.json version, adds and commits all changes, and pushes to current branch.|
 | `yarn run format`| Uses the [prettier-plugin-astro](https://github.com/withastro/prettier-plugin-astro) for prettifying .astro files (beta)|

-To prevent redundant version patches, a good habit is to `build` before running `publish`
+To prevent redundant version patches, a good habit is to `build` before running `publish` just to ensure build success before progressing a version.

 ## Project Structure